dougblack/dougblack.io/markdown/zsh-vi-mode.md

 Sounds perfect, if we can modify the code run during these two events, we have found the hooks we need to modify our prompt depending on which mode we're in!

-The syntax for adding custom function to a `zle` widget looks like this:
+The syntax for adding custom a function to a `zle` widget looks like this:

     :::bash
     something() {